awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-volumes.md

 ### Instance store volumes<a name="instance-store-volume-map"></a>

 The following table describes how the Citrix PV and AWS PV drivers map non\-NVMe instance store volumes to Windows volumes\.
 The number of available instance store volumes is determined by the instance type\.
-For more information, see [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.
+For more information, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 | Location | Device name |